While many people have heard of acupuncture, an ancient form of the healing arts, few individuals know very much about it...

-Acupuncture: helps with various chronic pain syndromes, sinus pressure and neurological symptoms.
-Acupuncture theory holds that energy conducted by meridians known to coordinate the balance between one's spiritual, emotional, mental, and physical state.
+Acupuncture is one of the the oldest continually practiced forms of medicine in the world.
+The World Health Organization recognizes its' effectiveness for over 100 health conditions1.
+This includes various chronic pain syndromes and neurological conditions.
+Acupuncture theory holds that energy conducted by meridians known to coordinate the balance between one's spiritual, emotional, mental, and physical states.

 Acupuncture is known to have a profound impact on pain.
-The theory is that the application of fine needles in acupuncture points stimulates the release of chemicals, such as endorphins or opiates, which dull or alleviate pain while releasing hormones, neurotransmitters, and other chemicals that aid in healing or regulating things, such as blood pressure.
+The theory1 behind this is that the application of fine needles in acupuncture points stimulates the release of chemicals, such as endorphins or opiates, which dull or alleviate pain while releasing hormones, neurotransmitters, and other chemicals that aid in healing or regulation of homeostasis, such as blood pressure.

-Medical researchers have shown in dozens of high profile studies, however, that acupuncture can be an effective alternate treatment for a myriad of health problemsfrom central nervous system-related conditions and immune system response.
-"The use of acupuncture is associated with significant reductions in pain intensity, improvement in functional mobility and quality of life."1
+Medical researchers have shown in dozens of high profile studies, that acupuncture can be an effective alternate treatment for a myriad of health problemsfrom central nervous system-related conditions and immune system response.
+"The use of acupuncture is associated with significant reductions in pain intensity, improvements in functional mobility and quality of life."2

 Acupuncture needles are so incredibly small and thin (up to 50 times thinner than a standard hypodermic needle), they are barely noticeable when inserted.
 Some people who experience acupuncture report feeling nothing at all; others report feeling a mild discomfort, followed by a mild sensation of cramping, tingling, numbness, warmth, or heaviness.
 Acupuncture needles are normally left in place for 20 to 40 minutes.